OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-segment.md

 ---
-titile: ShSegment component
+titile: Segment
 discription:
+constructorName: ShSegment
 ---

-The `ShSegment` component represent the most flexible component as it's encapsulates one block of markdown content that can be styled.
+The {{ $doc.constructorName }} component represent the most flexible component as it encapsulates one block of markdown content that can be styled.

 ## Usage